transferwise/wwc-apac-2024/tasks.md

 - Run all backend tests
 - Run only the "api/transfers" tests

 Now go to localhost:3000/api/transfers/1.
 What do you see?

-Also try localhost:3000/api/transfers/2 and localhost:3000/api/transfers/30.
-Anything different?
-What do the numbers 1, 2 and 30 mean?

 After fixing the API, there is still something missing from the frontend.
 The fee is missing!
 Can you figure out how to fix it?